Courses and events for professionals working with deaf children

 - Effective amplification for infants and children, CPD or MSc level module, University of Manchester, School of Psychological Sciences.

-- Mary Hare Postgraduate Education, offers a PG Certificate Educational Studies (Early Years and Deafness) and other university courses in association with Oxford Brookes University and the University of Wales, Newport.
+- Mary Hare Postgraduate Education, offers a PG Certificate Educational Studies (Early Years and Deafness) and other postgraduate courses.

 - Queen Margaret University, Edingburgh offers CPD courses in audiology.